 The burden of enforcing the regulatory requirements for AML and KYC falls primarily on the virtual asset service providers (VASPs).
 FATF defines this group to include cryptocurrency exchanges, stablecoin issuers, and, on a case-by-case basis, some DeFi protocols and NFT marketplaces.

 These businesses apply the regulations by employing compliance officers, requiring KYC checks, and continuously monitoring transactions for suspicious activity.

 When suspicious activity is detected, VASPs are required to report it to the relevant agencies, which then use blockchain analysis tools to investigate the flow of funds and link potentially illicit activity to individuals and entities.

-On 24 September 2020, the European Commision (EC) published the Digital Finance Package.
-The package includes Digital Finance and Retail Payments Strategies, and legislative proposals on crypto-assets and digital resilience.
-The aim of the Digital Finance Strategy is to make Europe’s financial services more digital-friendly and to stimulate responsible innovation and competition among financial service providers in the EU.
+On 24 September 2020, the European Commission (EC) published the Digital Finance Package.
+The package includes Digital Finance and Retail Payments Strategies, as well as legislative proposals on crypto-assets and digital resilience.
+The Digital Finance Strategy seeks to make Europe’s financial services more digital-friendly and stimulate responsible innovation and competition among financial service providers in the EU.

-On 28 October 2021, the FATF released its updated guidance for how member jurisdictions should regulate cryptocurrency businesses.
-FATF clarified that NFT marketplaces, DeFi protocols, and stablecoin providers, depending on what activities they engage in, may be obligated to implement KYC procedures.
+On 28 October 2021, the FATF released updated guidance for how member jurisdictions should regulate cryptocurrency businesses.
+FATF clarified that NFT marketplaces, DeFi protocols, and stablecoin providers, depending on the activities they are engaged in, may be obligated to implement KYC procedures.

-As cryptocurrencies have expanded and reshaped the global financial network, AML and KYC have become a basic necessity.
-AML and KYC policies minimise business risk, protect users from illicit activity, and build trust in cryptocurrency.
+As cryptocurrencies have expanded and reshaped the global financial network, AML and KYC have become essential to minimising risk in business transactions, protecting users from illicit activity and building trust in cryptocurrency.